TheNoobInventor/lego-ev3-segway/README.md

                                           0.12 * wheel_angle)
 ```

 The coefficients of variables, `robot_body_rate`, `robot_body_angle`, `wheel_rate` and `wheel_angle`, were obtained iteratively.
-It is advisable to start by only change one constant in the tuning process then move on to another variable, then cycle back to make further adjustments.
-Recall that the `drive_speed` is obtained from the `update_action()` generator.
+It is advisable to start by only change one constant in the tuning process before moving on to another variable, then circle back as need to make further adjustments.

-The calculated output power is constrained to `+/- 100%` which matches the range of the `dc` function used to drive the motors.
+The calculated output power is constrained to `+/- 100%` which matches the range of the `dc` [method](https://pybricks.com/ev3-micropython/ev3devices.html#pybricks.ev3devices.Motor.dc) used to drive the motors.
 Finally, the motors are driven at the output power calculated in the respective `steering` directions.

 ```
 # Motor limits